-- Pass a Prerequisite Reading Placement Test with a minimum 8th grade reading level or better to register.
-Call 828-726-2380 for testing information.
-Bring your official test results with you to registration.
+- Present a high school diploma, college or GED transcript or take and pass a Prerequisite Reading Placement Test with a minimum 8th grade reading level or better to register.
+Call (828) 726-2380 for testing information.
+Bring your official copy of your test results with you to registration.

 - Acquire a North Carolina Class A permit before the highway-driving portion of your training or no later than hour 135 of the class.

 - Pass a DOT physical and/or hold a valid (12 month minimum) DOT medical card: This should be completed prior to enrollment.
 A current medical card is required to drive on the road.